jdspell/gol-rust/README.md

 - Need to track two game states: current and next.
 - States are represented as hashmaps:
     - point (x, y) -> # live cell neighbors
-    - only live cells will be tracked
+    - all cells with at least one neighbor will be tracked
     - when a cell dies it is removed from the hashmap